 Mom brain is a real thing and I cannot tell you how many times I’ve thought of a great story or post idea, only to completely forget it.

-Or I’ll go the grocery store, list in hand, and still manage to walk out without the two or three main things I went there for in the first place.
+Or I’ll go to the grocery store, list in hand, and still manage to walk out without the two or three main things I went there for in the first place.

 How Evernote Works: